ARPANET: Creation

 In February 1966, Bob Taylor successfully lobbied ARPA's Director Charles M. Herzfeld to fund a network project.
 Herzfeld redirected funds in the amount of one million dollars from a ballistic missile defense program to Taylor's budget.
 Taylor hired Larry Roberts as a program manager in the ARPA Information Processing Techniques Office in January 1967 to work on the ARPANET.
+Roberts met Paul Baran in February 1967, but did not discuss networks.

-Roberts asked Frank Westervelt to explore the initial design questions for a network.
+Roberts asked Frank Westervelt to explore the questions of message size and contents for the network, and to write a position paper on the intercomputer communication protocol including “conventions for character and block transmission, error checking and re-transmission, and computer and user identification."
 In April 1967, ARPA held a design session on technical standards.
 The initial standards for identification and authentication of users, transmission of characters, and error checking and retransmission procedures were discussed.
 Roberts' proposal was that all mainframe computers would connect to one another directly.
 The other investigators were reluctant to dedicate these computing resources to network administration.
-Wesley Clark proposed minicomputers should be used as an interface to create a message switching network.
+After the design session, Wesley Clark proposed minicomputers should be used as an interface to create a message switching network.
 Roberts modified the ARPANET plan to incorporate Clark's suggestion and named the minicomputers Interface Message Processors (IMPs).

 The plan was presented at the inaugural Symposium on Operating Systems Principles in October 1967.
-Donald Davies' work on packet switching and the NPL network, presented by a colleague (Roger Scantlebury), came to the attention of the ARPA investigators at this conference.
-Roberts applied Davies' concept of packet switching for the ARPANET, and sought input from Paul Baran.
+Donald Davies' work on packet switching and the NPL network, presented by a colleague (Roger Scantlebury), and that of Paul Baran, came to the attention of the ARPA investigators at this conference.
+Roberts applied Davies' concept of packet switching for the ARPANET, and sought input from Paul Baran on dynamic routing.
 The NPL network was using line speeds of 768 kbit/s, and the proposed line speed for the ARPANET was upgraded from 2.4 kbit/s to 50 kbit/s.

 By mid-1968, Roberts and Barry Wessler wrote a final version of the IMP specification based on a Stanford Research Institute (SRI) report that ARPA commissioned to write detailed specifications describing the ARPANET communications network.
 Roberts gave a report to Taylor on 3 June, who approved it on 21 June.
 After approval by ARPA, a Request for Quotation (RFQ) was issued for 140 potential bidders.
 Most computer science companies regarded the ARPA proposal as outlandish, and only twelve submitted bids to build a network; of the twelve, ARPA regarded only four as top-rank contractors.
-At year's end, ARPA considered only two contractors, and awarded the contract to build the network to BBN in January 1969.
+At year's end, ARPA considered only two contractors and awarded the contract to build the network to BBN in January 1969.